Urban Barcode Research Program

 • Students must be enrolled in grades 9-12 at a public or private high school in New York City.
 Students must reside in New York City.

-• Students must submit an online application to be considered for the program.
+• Students must submit an online application, due May 27, 2024 to be considered for the program.

 • Selected students will be invited for group interviews in-person at the DNALC NYC in Downtown Brooklyn.
 A second round of individual interviews will take place on Zoom.
-Students must be able to attend group interviews in-person.
+Students must be able to attend a group interview in-person during the week of July 8-10, and a Zoom interview the week of July 22-26 if selected to move forward.

 Program Application and Structure